 If you love to read like I do, then you’re in luck.
 Amazon has an awesome service called Kindle Unlimited that allows you to read books or listen to audiobooks all you want!
 Read on for everything you need to know about Kindle Unlimited, getting free Kindle books through the program, and how to get a discount on Kindle Unlimited for Amazon Prime Day!
-And a list of awesome Kindle books free to download on Kindle Unlimited today!
+And a list of the best Kindle Unlimited books you should download and read today!

 Find the Kindle Unlimited Topic You’re Looking For

-Free Kindle Books and Audiobooks with Kindle Unlimited
+Free Kindle Unlimited Books and Audiobooks with Kindle Unlimited

 One of the absolute best things about Amazon for me is Kindle Unlimited.
 Kindle Unlimited is basically a free library full of over 1 million Kindle books and audio books I can choose from to check out on my Kindle.
 It’s like a library for your kindle full of some of the most popular books and audiobooks out there.

 Normally Kindle Unlimited costs $9.99/month and that $9.99/month gets you 10 books checked out at a time.
 Most best-selling Kindle books I’ve bought in the past few months have been at least $10, and I only get that one book.
 So if you read one book a month, the Kindle Unlimited cost is totally worth it.
 And if you read a lot of books like I do, it’s definitely worth it.

 Right now Amazon is offering a special offer leading up to Amazon Prime Day where you can get 3 months for just $.99!
 Or purchase a 12 month paid membership plan for 33% off or a 24 month plan for 40% off!
 Click the banner below to sign up now!